Theoretical investigation of the molecular nature of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ and the possibility of observing the $D\bar{D}K$ bound state $K_{c\bar{c}}(4180)$ in inclusive $e^+e^-\to c\bar{c}$ collisions

-{ \it Summary and Outlook:} In this work, assuming $D_{s0}(2317)$ and $D_{s1}(2460)$ as $DK$ and $D^{\ast}K$ molecules, respectively, we investigated the production yields of $D_{s0}(2317)$ and $D_{s1}(2460)$ in inclusive $e^{+}e^{-}\to c\bar{c}$ collisions.
-The productions of primary hadrons ($D^{+}$, $D^{+\ast}$, and $K^{-}$) were simulated in the transport model PICIAE.
-The formations of $DK$, $D^*K$, and $D\bar{D}K$ bound states were estimated in the Wigner function approach with the wave functions from the accurate Gaussian expansion method.
-We find that the production yields of $D_{s0}(2317)$ and $D_{s1}(2460)$, in particular their ratio which is less sensitive to theoretical uncertainties, are in nice agreement with the available data.
+{ \it Summary and Outlook:} In this work, assuming $D_{s0}^*(2317)$ and $D_{s1}(2460)$ as $DK$ and $D^{\ast}K$ molecules, respectively, we investigated the prompt production yields of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ in inclusive $e^{+}e^{-}\to c\bar{c}$ collisions.
+The productions of primary hadrons ($D^{+}$, $D^{+\ast}$, and $K^{-}$) were simulated in the transport model PACIAE, and the formations of $DK$, $D^*K$, and $D\bar{D}K$ bound states were estimated in the Wigner function approach with the wave functions from the accurate Gaussian expansion method.
+We find that the prompt production yields of $D_{s0}^*(2317)$ and $D_{s1}(2460)$, and their ratio, which is less sensitive to theoretical uncertainties, are in nice agreement with the available data.
 These results provide non-trivial evidence that $D_{s0}^*(2317)$ and $D_{s1}(2460)$ are largely $DK$ and $D^*K$ molecules.
-We further calculated the production yield of the $D\bar{D}K$ state, $K_{c\bar{c}(4180)}$, and found that it is of the order of $10^{-6}$.
-This is within the reach of the ongoing Belle II experiment and as a result we encourage dedicated searches for this exotic state in the near future.
+We further calculated the production yield of the $D\bar{D}K$ state, $K_{c\bar{c}}(4180)$, and found that it is of the order of $10^{-6}$.
+This is within the reach of the ongoing Belle II experiment.
+As a result we encourage dedicated searches for this exotic state in the near future.
+We stress that our method can be applied to reveal the nature of other enigmatic hadrons, such as the $\Lambda(1405)$~\cite{Lu:2022hwm}, $X(3872)$~\cite{Belle:2003nnu}, $\bar{K}NN$~\cite{Hyodo:2022xhp}, and $D\bar{D}^*K$~\cite{Ren:2018pcd} states.
+Works along this line are in progress.

 {\it Acknowledgements:} We thank Gang Chen, Benhao Sa, Yuliang Yan, Chengping Shen, Hongge Xu, Sen Jia, and Yang Li for valuable discussions.
 This work is supported in part by the National Natural Science Foundation of China under Grants No.11975041, No.11735003, and No.11961141004.